ray-project/ray/python/ray/util/sgd/torch/examples/benchmarks/README.rst

 Simple Instructions
 -------------------

-.. note:: These instructions are not maintained and may require a bit of wrangling to get working.
+Note that these instructions are not maintained and may require a bit of wrangling to get working.

 First, ``git clone https://github.com/ray-project/ray && cd ray/python/ray/util/sgd/torch/examples/``.